 The opening with the slaughter and the corpses plays more like The Walking Dead than Doctor Zhivago.
 Clavell’s show is too civilized to present mud ‘n’ rags depravity for its own sake, although I think my parents would never have sat through the first ten minutes of mercenary violence.
 It is necessary to establish the utter fragility of the peace that Vogel brokers.
 This may be the 17th century, but these are not simple people.
 Gruber is just as crafty as The Captain.
 He allows his woman to be ‘borrowed’ for the winter for completely diplomatic reasons: his first goal is the survival of his village.
 Most of the bloodthirsty mercenaries are so happy to spend weeks in bed instead of fighting and starving, and behave rather well.
 Come the thaw, they are practically family, and will likely be leaving a few children behind, too.

 The fanatic Father Sebastian is willing to start a bloodbath over abstract ‘principles.’
 A little shrine to the Virgin Mary guards the entrance trail to the valley.
 The Captain wants it moved, so as to make it more difficult for enemies to find the way in.
-When the shrine is shifted a few yards, Vogel must pretend to have seen a holy vision, to defuse a potential violent standoff.
+To shift the shrine a few yards and defuse a potential violent standoff, Vogel must pretend to have seen a holy vision.

 James Clavell sees to it that no individual has control of their destiny.
 The rigid and unforgiving church is no help at all; when practical matters of defense arise, Father Sebastian simply claims that Mother Mary of the Shrine will protect them.
 Rigid social barriers prevent the peasants and mercenaries from banding together to preserve the valley.
 Women’s rights are non-existent.
 Farmer Hoffman (Arthur O’Connell, excellent) is all too willing to lend his daughter to anything that will give him security.
 All know that Erica isn’t a conformist, but she has the protection of Gruber, and now The Captain.
 Inge dreams of a different life with Vogel, who knows all too well how impossible that is — outside the valley is a violent horror as pervasive as in John Huston’s A Walk with Love and Death.